JulioPDX/ansible_cumulus_clos/readme.md

 ## frr_config

 This role has a few interesting aspects to it.
-We will be using a new nerd knob that cumulus linux has added to version 4.2, Auto BGP!
+We will be using a new nerd knob that Cumulus Linux has added to version 4.2, Auto BGP!
 Auto BGP simplifies the use of BGP by automatically assigning the AS within 4200000000-4294967294.
 This private range is defined in [RFC 6996](https://tools.ietf.org/html/rfc6996).
 The AS is assigned by using a hash of your switch MAC.
 Each spine will be assigned AS 4200000000.

 Enabling Auto BGP is as easy as running the following.

 `net add bgp autonomous-system leaf | spine | 1-4294967295`

-When automating some bgp variable to be used later, it would look something like this.
+When automating some bgp variable to be used later, it would look something like this:

 ```yaml
 bgp: